 4) The contractor site maintenance managers were employed on short-term contracts.

-Unfortunately, improvements to plant maintenance take some time, but there are short-term decisions that can be made to give the appearance of improved performance.
+Unfortunately, improvements to plant maintenance takes time, but there are short-term decisions that can be made to give the appearance of improved performance.

 For example, training of apprentice tradespeople and infrastructure maintenance can be deferred to show decreased costs in the short term, and this was one result in this example.

-Maintenance costs did decrease, and following the termination of the partnership, it was necessary to catch up on some spending.
+Maintenance costs did decrease, and following the termination of the contract maintenance partnership, it was necessary to catch up on some spending.